-5.2.
-Housing demand shocks
+5.2 Housing Preference Shocks

-Fig. 5 plots impulse responses to an estimated housing demand shock.
-In the baseline model, a positive housing demand shock drives up housing demand and house prices, and in turn, relaxes the collateral constraints of borrowers.
+Figure 5 plots impulse responses to an estimated housing preference shock.
+The housing preference shock is the one type of housing demand shocks.
+In the baseline model, a positive housing preference shock drives up housing demand and house prices, and in turn, relaxes the collateral constraints of borrowers.
 Consequently, residential loans increase.
 Aggregate consumption rises on impact as a consequence of the increase in consumption of credit-constrained households, even if consumption of unconstrained households falls.
 Since an increase in residential loans crowds out nonresidential loans, both nonresidential investment and equity prices fall over time.
 In particular, when the demand for capital decreases, equity prices must fall, and thus a drop in net worth.
 So long as net worth is below the trend, the spread must rise.
 Similar to the case with capital quality shocks, bank leverage rises on impact as an outcome of the decline in net worth.
 When both consumption and residential investment increase, GDP rises over time, even if nonresidential investment falls.